-In Key Stage 3, students have the opportunity to study a range of texts from a variety of different genres, both fiction and non- fiction.
-Key Stage 3 English prepares students for the future, preparing them to study for a GCSE.
-It also teaches them core skills such as letter writing, analysing newspapers and writing broadcasts.
+In Key stage 3, students have the opportunity to study a range of texts from a variety of genres, both fiction and non- fiction.
+Key Stage 3 English will prepare students for the future, preparing them to study for a GCSE.
+It also teaches them core skills such as letter writing, analysing newspapers, analysing language and speaking and listening.

-The English department staff consist of: Mrs Keeble, Miss Fox and Miss Clayton with a range of support staff.
+The English department consists of: Mrs Keeble, Miss Fox and Miss Clayton.